GitGud9786/FRONTEND_EDUCONNECT_MODLOCKED/README.md

 EDUCONNECT offers a wide range of features tailored to three types of users: **Admin**, **Teacher**, and **Student**.

 ### **Admin Features**
-- **Enrollment Management**: Enroll students, teachers, and staff into the system.
+- **Student/Faculty Management**: Enroll students, teachers into the university or system.
 - **Department and Course Creation**: Create and manage departments and courses.
 - **Teacher Assignment**: Assign teachers to specific courses.
 - **Student Enrollment**: Enroll students into courses.